Back to Living Real Change

 Neck stretches

-• Keeping the shoulders down, bring your head forward and backward to increase range of motion in the neck.
+• Keeping the shoulders down, bring your head forward and backward to increase the range of motion in the neck.
 Move only to a comfortable stretch and stop if you feel any discomfort.

 • Gently move your head up and down.
 This may not be appropriate if you have arthritis in your neck.
 If this is the case, simply repeat the first neck exercise.
 You should not feel any pain, just loosening up.